ksallberg/brunhilde/README.md

 ```
 {name of rest_handler implementation (available in servers/),

- encoding (currently only json is available through jiffy),
+ encoding (currently only json is available through jsx),

  port,